 According to Section 7.3 of the Rules and Regulations, an Appropriator may transfer all or a portion of its production right or water in storage that exceeds its supply needs to another Appropriator.
 In January 2008, the SMWC and the BCVWD entered into a transfer agreement that allows BCVWD the option to purchase all water that SMWC determines to be available for transfer from their storage account.
 As part of the agreement, each year the SMWC estimates the amount of water available for transfer and offers it to the BCVWD for purchase prior to offering it to other Appropriators.
 Since the beginning of the agreement, SMWC has transferred 9,500 ac-ft of water to BCVWD with 3,500 ac-ft transferred in CY 2011.
-SMWC also transferred 1,500 ac-ft of water to Banning in 2007.
-The purchase agreements and transfers between these agencies are on file with Watermaster.
+SMWC has also transferred 1,500 ac-ft of water to Banning.
+It is our understanding that the purchase agreement and recorded transfers are on file with Watermaster.